 Upload a Doc

-Since Google Docs are saved on the web, they're easy to share with others.
+Since Google docs are saved on the web, they're easy to share with others.
 By sending a web link, you can invite your peers and co-workers can access your doc.
 If a change is made to the doc, everyone will automatically have the most current version - no worries that different people may be working with different versions.
 You can even give others permission to edit the doc, so there's no need to go back and forth, comparing and consolidating individual files.
 See sharing limits.

 Sharing a Doc

 From your doc, click the Share drop-down menu in the top right corner of the page.
-(Alternatively, you can start from the main docs list, checkmark the doc, then click Share.)
+(Alternatively, you can start from the main Drive list, checkmark the doc, then click Share.)
 Then follow these instructions: